 - Food Recommendation: The Loft in Uluwatu has great food and an awesome atmosphere.

-Take a short drive further down South to Uluwatu, which has several great beaches and some awesome sites to see!
+Take a short drive further down south to see Uluwatu’s fantastic beaches and a couple extra awesome sites!

 Striking rock formations loom over sections of beach, creating a network of underground beach caves with jagged rock walls and sandy beach floors.
 It’s a mystical experience, and it also means there’s always a shady spot if you want to get out of the sun, and plenty of interesting pockets and cavities to explore.